 Adjacent to the herb garden you’ll find the period gardens.
-You just wouldn’t believe you are in London, it’s an oasis of tranquility and calm.
-The space has been divided up to echo the period rooms in the almshouses.
+You just wouldn’t believe you are in London, it’s an oasis of tranquillity and calm.
+The garden has been divided up to echo the period rooms in the almshouses.
 It gives you a snapshot of the types of planting throughout the eras with a mix of formal and informal schemes.
 Again, you will find benches so do sit down for a while and soak it all in.

 Geffrye Museum Cafe and Shop

 The cafe is really good and you get great views across those wonderful period gardens.
 You can enjoy breakfast which is served all day and includes the East End Hash of Cumberland sausage.
-Chorizo, back bacon, potatoes and duck egg.
+Chorizo, back bacon, potatoes and a duck egg.
 There is a vegetarian version of this with chestnut mushrooms.
 Lunch starts at 12 noon which is along the lines of soup with artisan bread, salads and tarts.
 Or you can order a sandwich with some nice fillings like salt beef or Scottish salmon.
 A children’s menu is also available.

 You can stop off for afternoon tea and a slice of cake which all looked very tempting.
-Expect to see firm favourites like carrot cake, bakewell tart and brownies.
+Expect to see firm favourites like carrot cake, Bakewell tart and brownies.
 I treated myself to a scone with jam and clotted cream.

 Scone with Jam and Clotted Cream